kmlv/MoneyPolitics/README.md

 1. The messages should be send by having a table in which the first column displays the income level of a player and the other column a check box to define if the player should receive a message or not - Skyler

+Temporary solution in place to display checkboxes.
+Otree doesn't support form fields where multiple options can be selected, so we'll have to make one ourselves and work around Otree's requirements.
+For now, there is simply a boolean field for each income level.
+There is likely a much better solution (probably using Django), but it will take some time to figure out and implement.

 1. The received messages should have an anonymous sender id (e.g. "Sender X: 'message of sender x' ") - Skyler

+A skeleton template is displayed now (not populated).
+The logic for sending messages is still being working on.
+Once that's done, this step should be fairly quick and easy.
+Also, an indexing error with clean_messages was crashing the server, so I modified it.

 1. We need to sum up all the info presented to the player at the end of the round (Results page)  - Marco